Brian Tamaki walks free: Destiny Church leader wins appeal

 Destiny Church leader Brian Tamaki has left Auckland's Mt Eden Corrections Facility after winning his appeal against being remanded in custody.

-He exited the prison about 5.30pm today and got into a waiting car.
+He exited the facility about 5.30pm today and got into a waiting car.
 He left without speaking to supporters.

-As Tamaki was driven away from the facility, people who had gathered outside the facility filled the streets and did a haka for the Destiny Church leader.
+As Tamaki was driven away from the facility, people who had gathered outside the facility filled the street and did a haka for the Destiny Church leader.

+After nine days, Tamaki was released from prison on a 24-hour curfew alongside a number of other bail conditions after Justice Paul Davison "quashed" the January 17 decision of a District Court Judge remanding Tamaki in custody.

-As people cheered and motorbikes reeved their engines, the white car carrying Tamaki slowly made its way through the crowd.
+As people cheered and motorbikes revved their engines, the white car carrying Tamaki slowly made its way through the crowd.

 Supporters surrounded the car and walked with it as it drove away.

-In the video, a woman speaking to the camera says "surrounded by a crowd of ecstatic people, Brian Tamaki is a free man tonight".
+In a video, posted on The Freedoms & Rights Coalition Facebook page, a woman speaking to the camera says "surrounded by a crowd of ecstatic people, Brian Tamaki is a free man tonight".

 "Everybody's celebrating.
-What a beautiful haka, what a beautiful turn out.
+What a beautiful haka, what a beautiful turnout.
 I can't help but be overjoyed."

-Judge Evangelos Thomas had last week remanded the high-profile church leader in custody until a court appearance tomorrow, a decision Tamaki immediately appealed.
+Judge Evangelos Thomas had last week remanded the high-profile church leader in custody until a court appearance tomorrow, a decision Tamaki immediately appealed against.

-In today's decision, Justice Paul Davison said Tamaki's appeal was allowed and the January 17 decision of the District Court Judge remanding Tamaki in custody was quashed.

-Instead, Tamaki was granted bail under the same conditions imposed by Justice Venning in a December 17 judgement, along with a 24-hour curfew that required Tamaki to remain at home.
+In a decision released this afternoon, Justice Davison granted bail under the same conditions imposed by Justice Venning's December 17 judgment, alongside additional conditions, including a 24-hour curfew requiring Tamaki to remain at home.

-The church leader was also barred from holding gatherings at his home for the purpose of organising, attending or encouraging noncompliance with the Covid-19 Public Health Response Act 2020.
+Tamaki was also not to hold gatherings at his home for the purpose of organising, attending or encouraging noncompliance with the Covid-19 Public Health Response Act 2020.

 Tamaki's bail conditions include: